harness/developer-hub/docs/platform/role-based-access-control/provision-use-jit.md

 :::

-Automatic provisioning eliminates repetitive tasks related to manual provisioning and simplifies user management.
+Automated provisioning eliminates repetitive tasks related to manual provisioning and simplifies user management.

 Just-in-time (JIT) provisioning in Harness lets you provision users automatically when they first sign-in to Harness through SAML SSO.
 Harness supports JIT provisioning only for new users logging in through an IdP, such as Okta.